rails/weblog/_posts/2021-09-27-this-week-in-rails-autumn-is-here-and-so-is-rails-7-alpha-2.markdown

 ### [Require latest release candidate for selenium-webdriver in Rails new](https://github.com/rails/rails/pull/43270)

-Since the "rexml" gem was removed from Ruby version \>= 3 the selenum-webdriver gem has been waiting for a release that includes their updated dependency on the standard library gem.
+Since the "rexml" gem was removed from Ruby version \>= 3 the selenium-webdriver gem has been waiting for a release that includes their updated dependency on the standard library gem.

 ### [Support clearing acronyms from inflector](https://github.com/rails/rails/pull/42475)